o3de/o3de.org/content/docs/userguide/set-input-string-node.md

 ---
-description: ' Use the Set Input String node in the &ALYlong; &script-canvas; editor to set the value of a procedural material input parameter as a string or image. '
+description: ' Use the Set Input String node in the Amazon Lumberyard Script Canvas editor to set the value of a procedural material input parameter as a string or image. '
 title: Set Input String
 ---